Traveling Scholars is a distinct program available under the MedScholars program.

 Traveling Scholars are evaluated in the same manner as resident scholars, with additional major requirements related to the travel site:

-Students must have an on-site advisor in addition to a Stanford faculty advisor.
-The on-site advisor must have read the proposal, support it and confirm in the letter that resources are available to the student to complete the project.
+- Students must have an away-site mentor in addition to a Stanford faculty mentor.
+The away-site mentor must have read the proposal, support it and confirm in the letter that resources are available to the student to complete the project.
 If the project involves a local population, the student must provide specifics on how the interests and needs of the on-site population are being met through the research project.